johanneskastl/rke_with_vagrant_libvirt/README.md

 2. Fetch the box, per default this is `opensuse/Leap-15.2.x86_64`, using `vagrant box add opensuse/Leap-15.2.x86_64`.
 3. Make sure the machine where you want to run this on has enough RAM to allow running the three VMs.
 If not, adjust the sizes in the `Vagrantfile`.
 4. Run `vagrant up`
-5. Run `kubectl --kubeconfig kube_config_cluster.yml get nodes` and you should see your three controlplane nodes.
+5. Run `kubectl --kubeconfig kube_config_cluster.yml get nodes` and you should see your three controlplane nodes as well as the worker node.
 6. Party!

 ## Adjusting size in the Vagrantfile